TUM-LIS/glip/src/backend_cypressfx2/doc/overview.md

 Components
 ==========

-To make use of this backend, a number of components is required, as shown in the graphic below.
+To make use of this backend, a number of components are required, as shown in the graphic below.

             Host PC                Cypress FX2              Target FPGA